In a previous article I went over ways for aspiring entrepreneurs to come up with social business ideas. Find your social business idea here!

 Never underestimate the impact of social media.
 Michael Berean explores social media’s impact, from real-time emergency response to digitizing donations, his article “The Power of Social Media Tech During Times of Need”.
 You can read about it in the Change Creator Magazine, issue #12

 How about building an actual business?

-Can you create an app that helps backpackers and other travelers find great ecologically friendly places to stay.
+Can you create an app that helps backpackers and other travelers find great ecologically friendly places to stay?
 By doing so, you may be able to greatly help the local community or organizations, generating revenue growth and perhaps kickstarting the local eco-economy.

 Of course, connecting markets can mean a lot of different things.
 Perhaps while hiking through central America you stumble across an amazing coffee farming co-op.
 Can you plug that co-op in with bean roasters back home?

-Speaking of apps, how about Atlas, they developed a running app that support important causes and were able to raise funding for their program.
+Speaking of apps, how about Atlas, they developed a running app that supports important causes and were able to raise funding for their program.
 You can read about them in issue #11 of Change Creator Magazine.

 Turn Existing Businesses Into Social Enterprises

 Starting a social enterprise doesn’t necessarily mean reinventing the wheel.
 Of course, if you do find an opportunity to do something all-new and never done before, go ahead and pursue it.
 However, another route is to look at already established business models to see if there is a way to establish a social enterprise based on the same (or similar) models.

 Consider grocery stores.
 They have been around for years and years.
 In the United States alone there are roughly 40,000 grocery stores.
 How about building a sustainable grocery store that sells all-natural foods, is powered by solar panels, and focuses on selling local produce and other goods?
 There’s nothing particularly groundbreaking about this concept, but the sum impact could be substantial.